Ryuukeisyou/ComfyUI-SyncTalk/README.md

 The following video contains a workflow to use in ComfyUI.
 Or you can use workflow.json in demo.

-This workflow contains a node from [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite).
+This workflow contains nodes from [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite).
 You may need to install it in advance.

 https://raw.githubusercontent.com/Ryuukeisyou/ComfyUI-SyncTalk/master/demo/demo.mp4